xriss/gamecake/nginx/lua/README.markdown

 Description
 ===========

-This module embeds Lua, via the standard interpreter or LuaJIT, into Nginx and by leveraging Nginx subrequests, allows the integration of the powerful Lua threads ( Lua coroutines) into the Nginx event model.
+This module embeds Lua, via the standard Lua interpreter or LuaJIT, into Nginx and by leveraging Nginx's subrequests, allows the integration of the powerful Lua threads (Lua coroutines) into the Nginx event model.

-Unlike [Apache's mod_lua](http://httpd.apache.org/docs/2.3/mod/mod_lua.html) and [Lighttpd's mod_magnet](http://redmine.lighttpd.net/wiki/1/Docs:ModMagnet), Lua code executed using this module can be *100% non-blocking* on network traffic as long as either of the [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture) or [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi) interfaces are used to handle requests to upstream services such as mysql, postgresql, memcached, redis, or upstream http web services. (see [HttpDrizzleModule](http://wiki.nginx.org/HttpDrizzleModule), [ngx_postgres](http://github.com/FRiCKLE/ngx_postgres/), [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule), [HttpRedis2Module](http://wiki.nginx.org/HttpRedis2Module) and [HttpProxyModule](http://wiki.nginx.org/HttpProxyModule) modules for details).
+Unlike [Apache's mod_lua](http://httpd.apache.org/docs/2.3/mod/mod_lua.html) and [Lighttpd's mod_magnet](http://redmine.lighttpd.net/wiki/1/Docs:ModMagnet), Lua code executed using this module can be *100% non-blocking* on network traffic as long as the [Nginx API for Lua](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) provided by this module is used to handle requests to upstream services such as mysql, postgresql, memcached, redis, or upstream http web services.
+(See [ngx.location.capture](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture), [ngx.location.capture_multi](http://wiki.nginx.org/HttpLuaModule#ngx.location.capture_multi), [ngx.socket.tcp](http://wiki.nginx.org/HttpLuaModule#ngx.socket.tcp), [HttpDrizzleModule](http://wiki.nginx.org/HttpDrizzleModule), [ngx_postgres](http://github.com/FRiCKLE/ngx_postgres/), [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule), [HttpRedis2Module](http://wiki.nginx.org/HttpRedis2Module) and [HttpProxyModule](http://wiki.nginx.org/HttpProxyModule) modules for details).

 The Lua interpreter or LuaJIT instance is shared across all the requests in a single nginx worker process but request contexts are segregated using lightweight Lua coroutines.
-Loaded Lua modules persist at the nginx worker process level resulting in a small memory footprint even when under heavy loads.
+Loaded Lua modules persist in the nginx worker process level resulting in a small memory footprint even when under heavy loads.

 Directives
 ==========